samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 You have learned to cast spells.
 See [chapter 7](https://www.dndbeyond.com/sources/dnd/phb-2024/spells/) for the rules on spellcasting.
 The information below details how you use those rules as an Eldritch Knight.

-**Cantrips.** You know two cantrips of your choice from the [Wizard spell list](https://www.dndbeyond.com/sources/dnd/phb-2024/character-classes-continued#WizardSpellList) (see that class’s section for its list).
+**Cantrips.** You know two cantrips of your choice from the [Wizard spell list](https://www.dndbeyond.com/sources/dnd/phb-2024/character-classes-continued#WizardSpellList) (see that class's section for its list).
 [Ray of Frost](/spells/2618930-ray-of-frost) and [Shocking Grasp](/spells/2618986-shocking-grasp) are recommended.
 Whenever you gain a Fighter level, you can replace one of these cantrips with another cantrip of your choice from the Wizard spell list.

 When you reach Fighter level 10, you learn another Wizard cantrip of your choice.